 Myth number 2: Our members quote against ‘hundreds of competitors across the British Isles’:

-Firstly, at the time of writing, Qimtek has 395 members in total.
+Qimtek has over 300 members in total.
 These members span a number of different processes, from machining, sheet metal and fabrication through to toolmaking, casting and electronics.
 Our members only receive enquiries for the processes they can perform in-house – combine this with the fact that a majority of our subscriptions are for certain geographical regions of the UK and it is literally impossible for us to even send an enquiry to hundreds of companies, let alone get them all to quote.
 In fact, a portion of our projects go unquoted as our members are sometimes simply too busy to take on any more work.

 It is important to mention that our marketing does get sent to a larger amount of companies and this often includes descriptions of projects, along with a thumbnail image.
 However, as these companies are not Qimtek members, they do not have access to the buyer’s contact details and therefore, are not able to submit a quotation.